 GATOR (Great Achievers Toward Outstanding Results) Program: An innovative afterschool enrichment program in Wheaton for students ages 6-12 years old, which focuses on strengthening the math, reading, and science skills of students.
 The GATOR program is made possible through a grant from the 21st Century Learning Centers and the Maryland State Department of Education.
 MHP partners with Arcola Elementary School to offer the program at two sites, Monday through Friday after school – September through June.
 We serve up to 75 students at Pembridge and Amherst Square, and 48 students at Arcola Elementary School in Wheaton.

 Summer Enrichment Program: The purpose of the Summer Program is to provide an array of structured activities for the children during the summer so they can maintain their academic standing at school while having positive experiences.
 The Camp meets 5 hours a day, five days a week during the month of July.
 While at the camp, children participate daily in literacy programs, outdoor sports, arts and crafts, and computer writing projects.
 The children also go on field trips once a week.
 This program is available at Amherst, Glenville Road, Great Hope Homes, Greenwood Terrace and Pembridge Square.
 We serve 100 children 6 to 12 years old.

 Preschool Group: The purpose of the group is to help pre-school age children get ready for kindergarden.
 The Group is set up as a school where children can play, explore and learn.
 We serve 80 children, ages 3 to 5.
-The Group meets three times a week for 1.5 hours.
+The Group meets three times a week for 1.5 hours a day.
 This program is available at Amherst, Great Hope Homes, Greenwood Terrace and Pembridge Square.

 Preschool Group Summer Program: The purpose of the group is to nurture the preschool’s children natural curiosity and to engage them in creativity projects and field trips.
 The children also have activities such as reading, coloring, listening and playing component as part of their daily activities.
 We serve 64 children, ages 3 to 5.
 The Group meets for 2.5 hours a day during the month of July.
 Available at Amherst, Pembridge Square and Greenwood Terrace only.